FZJ-IEK3-VSA/geokit/README.md

 	conda install -c conda-forge gdal>=2.0.0 netCDF4

 !For Windows users!
-	* A path variable will need to be set to tell the system where to find the GDAL dependancies
+	* Sometimes a path variable will need to be set to tell the system where to find the GDAL dependancies
 	* Path variables name must be: "GDAL_DATA"
 	* When installed with Anaconda, path should be: "<anaconda-top-directory>\Library\share\gdal"
+	* As of GeoKit version 1.1.0, GeoKit will attempt to add this path automatically at runtime

 Then install GeoKit via pip as follow